Fukaya categories of blowups: Abouzaid's split-generation criterion

 \subsection{Holomorphic treed annuli}

-To prove the Cardy diagram Theorem \ref{cardy} in the version of the Fukaya category considered here, we begin with some preliminaries.
-Given sequences of Lagrangians $\phi_{0},\ldots, \phi_{k} \in \LL$ the composition of maps on either direction of the diagram consist of maps

-counting certain degenerate treed holomorphic annuli which we now define. \begin{definition} An {\em annulus} is a complex curve with boundary biholomorphic to a {\em standard annulus}
+To prove the commutativity of the Cardy diagram Theorem \ref{cardy} in the version of the Fukaya category considered here, we begin with some preliminaries.
+Notice that the composition of maps on either direction of the diagram \eqref{cardy_diagram} consist of maps which count certain degenerate treed holomorphic annuli. \begin{definition} Given $0<\rho_1<\rho_2$, an {\em annulus} is a complex curve with boundary of the form

 The boundary components are denoted by

 \end{definition}